 Even though Alzheimer’s is a progressive disease, occupational therapy can help strengthen and empower a patient’s independence—regardless if they are in the later stages of the disease.

 As we’ve learned, occupational therapy is an incredibly effective way to boost a patient’s confidence and reinforce their abilities.
 So how do occupational therapists help Alzheimer’s patients achieve improved functions?
 Generally, occupational therapists will use these strategies:

 Memory loss is a prominent symptom of Alzheimer’s disease.
 Many adults living with Alzheimer’s will suffer from inadequate memory, from misplacing items to forgetting who people are.
 In occupational therapy, modification helps create a safe environment for Alzheimer’s patients through adaption, personal assistance, and verbal and social support.

 Often, Alzheimer’s patients forget their daily routines and habits.
 An occupational therapist will help support the patient by reinforcing their basic functions and habits through hanging signs on appropriate doors or swapping their closets for the correct seasonal clothing.

 3. Promoting the Patient’s Strengths

 It is crucial to maintain a patient’s strengths and abilities for as long as possible.
 This amplifies their confidence and independence.
 Occupational therapists will help patients by creating strategies to maintain their strength, emotions, and cognitive awareness throughout the disease’s several stages.

 4. Physical and Cognitive Improvement

 Unfortunately, there is no getting around the fact that Alzheimer’s is a progressive disease that happens in stages.
-However, occupational therapists can improve a patient’s cognitive abilities by using physical and cognitive exercises to decrease the progression of the patient’s cognitive decline.
+However, occupational therapists can improve a patient’s cognitive abilities by using physical exercises and cognitive activities to decrease the progression of the patient’s cognitive decline.